Women in Maya society: Food

 Maya cuisine has been well documented.
 Techniques implemented by pre-Columbian Mayan societies include large-scale agricultural production, hunting, and foraging.
 The milpa growing system provided the essential staples of the Mayan diet: corn, beans, and squash.
-They also have a small variety of rice called quinoa..
+They also have a small variety of rice called quinoa.

 Art

-The leading role of the Moon goddess may be interpreted through her depiction in the codices and in ancient murals.
+The leading role of the Moon goddess may be interpreted through her depiction in the codices and ancient murals.
 Another often depicted goddess is Ixchel.
 Textiles were a central aspect of ancient Mayan life, and while it is not known whether all women produced textiles, those that were produced were created by women.
 Women used different objects in the spinning and weaving processes depending on their social class.
 Noble women could use dye in textiles.
 Craft and fiber evidence from the city of Ceren, which was buried by volcanic ash in 600 C.E., indicates that by that time, women's textile work was considered art, not simply crafts woven for a specific household purpose.
 The creation of the works of art suggests there was a market for them.
 Women held power in their ability to work thread and to create something that represented value.

-Women's role in ritual
+Women's role in rituals

 The social, and political rank of ancient Maya women is increasingly debated in archeological studies into the role of gender.
-To date, lines of evidence are based chiefly on investigation of material culture (e.g. monumental sculpture and iconography, ceramic art), use of space (residential architecture and activity analysis and, to a lesser extent, mortuary data).
+To date, lines of evidence are based chiefly on an investigation of material culture (e.g. monumental sculpture and iconography, ceramic art), use of space (residential architecture and activity analysis, and, to a lesser extent, mortuary data).
 The principle of complementarity, i.e. that men and women played separate, but equally important, roles in society, is found in many studies that define an ideological basis for various expressions of female power, including male/female pairings and gender combination.
 For example, in the iconography of the Classic period public monuments which represent elites it could be argued that although women are seen as parts of male history in the texts of monuments depicting the lives of rulers, the images on the same monuments do not dwell on sexual characteristics.
 Males and females are identifiable only by their clothing and decoration, which shows a 'unified elite identity', in which male/female pairs are dichotomous.
-Grave goods, inscriptions, and texts also provide evidence of complementarity via the authority elite women gave to ruling lineages often through marriage alliance outside their natal homelands.
+Grave goods, inscriptions, and texts also provide evidence of complementarity via the authority elite women gave to ruling lineages often through marriage alliances outside their natal homelands.